gavintranquilino/gavintranquilino.github.io-hugo/content/projects/bAIRiatric-Supports.md

 ### Physical Inflatable Prototype

 The physical prototype of the bAIRiatric Supports is designed to mimic the inflatable positioning aid that can be used to help patients with fragile skin.

-The prototype is made from a combination of materials that are both durable and comfortable for the patient.
+The prototype is a 3D-printed simplified model of the final design, allowing for demonstration of the product's functionality and user experience.
+- The inflatable components are represented with microservo motors that raise the left and right sections of the bed.
+- The 3D-printed bed was created in SolidWorks, and printed on my Kingroon KP3S 3D printer.

+The microservo motors are controlled by an Arduino IoT 33 microcontroller, which is connected wirelessly through WiFi to the host system that manages the web app that the nurses and caregivers handle.
+- The interface between the bed and the web app was implemented using HTTP requests handled by Flask; a Python web framework.

-### Digital Web-app + Mobile Prototype
+### Digital Web App + Mobile Prototype

+> THE FOLLOWING PAGES ARE IN PROGRESS...
+PROTOTYPE + PITCH DETAILS COMING SOON!

 ### Failed Ideas